xinxinliu-Bioinfor/Liuxinxin.github/sub2.md

-# A New Stomatic DNA Copy Number Dosage-Sensitive Gene Screening Algorithm(SCN-DSGSa)  and its Application in Colorectal Cancer
+# A New Stomatic DNA Copy Number Dosage-Sensitive Gene Screening Algorithm and its Application in Colorectal Cancer
 ## Project Description
   - Temporarily closed
 ## Project progress